roleoroleo/rtsp_server_template/README.md

 # rtsp_server_template
 Simple rtsp server template for your embedded system.

-Clone the repo and fill capture_audio and capture_video funciotn according to your needs.
+Clone the repo and fill capture_audio and capture_video function according to your needs.

 Based on https://github.com/LaurenLuoYun/vencrtsp and https://github.com/Necromix/yi-vencrtsp_v2